jcassiday/ELK-Stack-Project/README.md

 https://gt.bootcampcontent.com/jcassiday/elk-stack-project/-/blob/main/Diagrams/NetworkTopology.png

-A cloud enviroment with two web servers, load balancer, and jumpbox in the same resourse and security group.
-The web servers have with an availability set with each other and no public IP because the load balancer will provide it.
-The load balancer has a backend pool with the web servers and a health probe.
-The Elk Stack will have its own zone and security group but have a peer-to-peer connection to the East zone

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the YAML playbook files may be used to install only certain pieces of it, such as Filebeat.

     install-elk.yml